giampierovecchio/simpest-oshw/TRADEMARK_GUIDELINES.md

 1. Introduction

 The name "SIMPEST+", the associated logo and the trademark "Key Silence" are the property of [Author/Key Silence].
-This document defines the conditions for the correct use of the SIMPEST+ mark in accordance with the open-source license [CERN-OHL-S](LICENSE.md) and the additional clauses of the project.
+This document defines the conditions for the correct use of the SIMPEST+ mark in accordance with the open-source license [CREATIVE COMMONS CORPORATION NON COMMERCIAL SHARE ALIKE 4.0 INTERNATIONAL
+PUBLIC LICENSE
+](LICENSE.md) and the additional clauses of the project.

 2. General Permits